Epicwyvern/Processing-programs/README.md

 # Welcome
-These are all of the worthwile programs i have made.
+These are some basicprograms i have coded in Processing/Java.

-Currently coding in Processing/Java